Advanced search

 Renal toxicity

-AmBisome has been shown to be substantially less toxic than conventional amphotericin B, particularly with respect to nephrotoxicity; however, renal adverse reactions may still occur.
+Amphotericin B Gilead liposomal has been shown to be substantially less toxic than conventional amphotericin B, particularly with respect to nephrotoxicity; however, renal adverse reactions may still occur.

 In particular, caution should be exercised when prolonged therapy is required.
 Regular laboratory evaluation of serum electrolytes, particularly potassium and magnesium as well as renal, hepatic and haematopoietic function should be performed, at least once weekly.
 Renal function should be closely monitored in these patients.
-Due to the risk of hypokalaemia, appropriate potassium supplementation may be required during the course of AmBisome administration.
+Due to the risk of hypokalaemia, appropriate potassium supplementation may be required during the course of Amphotericin B Gilead liposomal administration.
 If clinically significant reduction in renal function or worsening of other parameters occurs, consideration should be given to dose reduction, treatment interruption or discontinuation.
 Cases of hyperkalaemia (some of them leading to cardiac arrhythmias and cardiac arrest) have been reported.
 Most of them occurred in patients with renal impairment, and some cases after potassium supplementation in patients with previous hypokalaemia.
 Therefore, renal function and laboratory evaluation of potassium, should be measured before and during treatment.
 This is particularly important in patients with pre-existing renal disease, who have already experienced renal failure, or in patients receiving concomitant nephrotoxic medications (see section 4.5).

 Pulmonary toxicity